testsigmahq/testsigma-docs/src/pages/docs/elements/android-apps/record-multiple-elements.md

 ![record element window under record multiple elements for an android project in Testsigma](https://docs.testsigma.com/images/record-multiple-elements/record-element-window-record-multiple-elements-android-testsigma.png)

 3. Once you have selected the version, device, and the apk you want to launch, click on the record button on the ‘Record Element’ window.
-4. The mobile inspector screen should appear like this:
+4. The mobile test recorder screen should appear like this:

 ![mobile inspector screen under record multiple elements for an android project in Testsigma](https://docs.testsigma.com/images/record-multiple-elements/mobile-inspector-screen-record-multiple-elements-android-testsigma.png)